Final checks on exam day

 Make sure your name appears as you would like to see it on your SQC and that the address is where you want your results to be sent.

-After 8 July 2016, changes can be made once your school or college re-opens after the summer break.
+If your details change after you finish, changes can be made once your school or college re-opens after the summer break.
 The necessary arrangements will be made at this point to get your certificate to you.

 Your school or college is usually best placed to discuss your personal information with you.
 This includes your contact details, as well as any qualifications you are taking, or results you’ve received.